Back to top

 Step 2: Call 9-1-1.

 After identifying an overdose, get help as quickly as possible.
 Call 9-1-1.
-Make sure to say the person is unresponsive and not breathing or struggling to breathe.
-Give a clear address and location.
+Make sure to say the person is unresponsive, not breathing, or struggling to breathe.
+Give a precise address and location.

 Step 3: Give rescue breaths.

-Giving oxygen can save someone experiencing an overdose.
+Giving oxygen can save someone from experiencing an overdose.
 Perform basic CPR:

-• Make sure nothing is in the person's mouth that is blocking breathing.
+• Make sure nothing in the person's mouth blocks breathing.

-• Place one hand on the person's chin and tilt head back.
-Pinch his or her nose closed with the other hand.
+• Place one hand on the person's chin and tilt the head back.
+Pinch their nose closed with the other hand.

-• Administer 2 slow breaths and look for the person's chest to rise.
+• Administer two slow breaths and look for the person's chest to rise.

-• Continue administering 1 breath every 5 seconds until the person starts breathing on his or her own.
+• Continue administering one breath every 5 seconds until the person starts breathing independently.

 • If the person is still unresponsive after repeating for 30 seconds, you can give naloxone.